jlaumonier/mlsurvey/doc/architecture.md

 should be calculated on prediction vs data.
 However, no calculation is done :-S since I do not know if I implement it or just use a fairness library such as AIF360

+# Error management

+Three exceptions are used
+1. ConfigError : Raised when an error occurs related to the content of the config files
+1. ModelError: Raised during models processing
+1. WorkflowError : Raised during workflow treatment